pronskiy/phpup/README.md

-# Phpup: the PHP toolchain installer
+# Phpup: the PHP toolchain

 _Phpup_ is a one-file binary with _**zero dependencies**_ that includes Composer and other PHP tools.
 It also allows to install a per-project PHP based on your `composer.json`.